purplefish32/sublime-text-2-wordpress/README.md

-##Sublime Text 2 WordPress Package
+Sublime Text 3 WordPress Package
+---

-Sublime Text 2 WordPress Package is a collection of WordPress snippets and autocompletions for Sublime Text 2
+Sublime Text 3 WordPress Package is a collection of WordPress snippets and autocompletions for Sublime Text 2 or 3

 ### Features

 Autocomplete for:

-    WP version : 3.7.0
+    WP version : 4.8.1

-    Functions          : 1734
+    Functions          : 2909
     Hooks              : 1434
     Constants/Classes  :  191